 Voices Foundation Partnership

-We were incredibly fortunate to be given the opportunity to work with the Voices Foundation last year.
+We were incredibly fortunate to be given the opportunity to work with the Voices Foundation in recent years.
 Their specialist advisory teacher, Carole Kendall, has helped introduce a tailored curriculum and scheme of work, whilst building on the pedagogy of all our fantastic teachers.

 Our curriculum puts understanding music through our bodies – primarily through singing – at the heart of what we do.
 The aim is to develop children with critical musicianship skills, which enable them to engage with all aspects of this diverse subject on a deeper level; through performing, composing, listening and discussing music.